pavedroad-io/roadctl/ROADMAP.md

 ## Future Improvements
 - Flexible logging with support for Kafka and Cloud Events
 - Open tracing support
-- Pre-flight check to help new user get the environment setup correctly
+- Preflight check to help new user get the environment setup correctly